tonesto7/homebridge-smartthings-tonesto7/README.md

 ***v1.5.5*** - Added more support for blinds under SmartThings.

 ***v1.5.6*** - Fixes for Issues discovered by @Areson.

+***v1.6.0*** - Added filter to remove buttons from certain devices and removed all references to hubitat from the code.

 #### Homebridge Plugin: